svrnm/agenticc/README.md

 ## ✨ Features

-- 🤖 **Agentic Compilation**: Your C code is compiled and executed by AI agents
+- 🤖 **Agentic Compilation**: Your code is compiled and executed by AI agents
-- 🚀 **Simple Workflow**: Write C code, compile with agenticc, run the binary
+- 🚀 **Simple Workflow**: Write code, compile with agenticc, run the binary
 - 📦 **Agentic Standalone Binaries**: Generated binaries are not only self-contained and portable, but are also agentic—they embed an AI-powered agent, always.
 - 🎯 **Command Line Arguments**: Full support for programs that accept arguments
 - 🔧 **Model Selection**: Choose your preferred LLM model for compilation
-- ✍️ **Hybrid Real-and-Vibe Code**: Mix your real C code with your vibe code prompts for even better results.
+- ✍️ **Hybrid Real-and-Vibe Code**: Mix your real code with your vibe code prompts for even better results.
 - 🌍 **Support for ALL languages**: Mix code from any language in your project, agenticc applies code intelligence to run the code as expected.

 ## 🏆 Comparison